DeepChoudhuri/VASPConvergeUtils/README.md

 As a practitioner of  DFT calculations, and a python-aficionado, I took it as an opportunity to solve this pertinent problem (atleast to me).

+This is a priliminary attempt to create a robust opensource tool for DFT calculations that can be used by everybody.
+If you would like to collaborate / contribute please email me at deep.choudhuri@gmail.com

 Limitations of the Code:
 ------------------------
 The code is written using python 2.7 with SPYDER IDE, and is tested on OSX (Yosemite) ONLY.
 Potential users are reccomended